AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

  4. Setup a primary account.

- 5. Start your use cases.
+ 5. Start your use case.

 To learn all Aviatrix use cases, read the `Aviatrix overview. <http://docs.aviatrix.com/StartUpGuides/aviatrix_overview.html>`_